onflow/flow/flips/20201125-bip-44-multi-account.md

 assigned to the same Flow account address.
 Furthermore, a single account index should not be used to generate keys for more than one account address.

+The Account Index to use when generating a key pair to be added on a new account is the smallest Account Index of which has not yet been used to generate keys set on any account.

 The motivation for these accounts is the same set forth in BIP 44:

 > Users can use these accounts to organize the funds in the same fashion as bank
 > accounts; for donation purposes (where all addresses are considered public),
 > for saving purposes, for common expenses etc.

+Unlike BIP 44, wallets should not prevent the creation of a new account if any existing account corresponding to a previous Account Index does not have any transaction history.

 In addition to the above, Flow wallets should follow the standards for account numbering, creation and discovery described in [BIP